Hisyeo/Hisyeo.github.io/docs/words/k/kudüdo.md

 slug: kudüdo
 title: KUDÜDO
 sidebar_position: 212
+tags: [kudüdo, Verb, Koreic]
-hoverText: to harvest (a harvest) § Verb
+description: to harvest (a harvest) § Verb
 ---

 ### kudüdo&emsp;<span kind="abugida">ɔʃʌʄʌ</span>